Babilinx/zoc/README.md

 ## Blocks
 There are of two types: normal and assembly block.
-But there are also modifiers that change the comportement of blocks: inline and inlinable blocks.
+But there are also modifiers that change the comportment of blocks: inline and inlinable blocks.

 ### Normal blocks
 Normal blocks are defined outside of the current block.
 They need to be explicitly called to be executed.

 Normal blocks are enclosed by `{` and `}`.
-As curly brackets are themself definitions, spacing is needed.
+As curly brackets are themselves definitions, spacing is needed.
 ```
 // OK
 { 1 2 + }